 Step 4.
 Press the Power button and you will enter recovery mode.

-On HTC devices, you must have Fastboot disabled in order to boot into recovery.
+On HTC devices, you must have Fastboot disabled in order to boot into recovery mode.
 It is pretty easy to disable that option and then to reboot your phone into recovery mode.

 Step 1.
 Head into Settings > Battery on your device and disable Fastboot.